Category: Note-taking apps

 Bear

-Standard Notes fails first because encrypted note types and extension options require configuration.
+Standard Notes fails first because it breaks when encrypted note types and extension options require configuration.

 Verdict